fahadahmedomio/Java-Code-Air-Transporter/README.md

 # Java-Code-Air-Transporter

-This is a simple java project there I creat an Air Transporter which can do some basic works
+This is a simple java project there I create an Air Transporter which can do some basic works.This code give you some idea about Inheritance